 (Orange County Fire Authority, Newport Beach, Fountain Valley, or Costa Mesa)), compromise efforts to assist a victim or to contain, respond to, or otherwise mitigate the emergency.
-Follow up information pertaining to a significant emergency or dangerous situation on campus will be sent using some or all of the systems listed below.
+Follow up information pertaining to a significant emergency or dangerous situation on campus will be sent using some or all of the identified communication systems (except fire alarm).